Matthewalvarado25/configure-ad/README.md

 - Click "Next" until you reach "Server Roles"
 - Select "Active Directory Domain Services" and click "Add Features"
 - Click "Next" until you reach "Confirmation"
-- Check the box that says "Restart the destination server automatically if required"
+- Select the box that says "Restart the destination server automatically if required"
-- Click "Install" to complete installation
+- Click "Install" to conclude installation

 <p>